Bugsy Siegel: Flamingo Hotel

 According to later reports by local observers, Siegel's "maniacal chest-puffing" set the pattern for several generations of notable casino moguls.
-His violent reputation did not help his situation.
-After he boasted one day that he had personally killed some men, Siegel saw the panicked look on the face of head contractor Del Webb and reassured him: "Del, don't worry, we only kill each other."
+He boasted one day that he had personally killed some men; he saw the panicked look on the face of head contractor Del Webb and reassured him, "Del, don't worry, we only kill each other."
 Other associates portrayed Siegel in a different aspect; he was an intense character who was not without a charitable side, including his donations for the Damon Runyon Cancer Fund.
-Lou Wiener Jr., Siegel's Las Vegas attorney, described him as "very well liked" and said that he was "good to people."
+Siegel's Las Vegas attorney, Lou Weiner Jr., described him as "very well liked" and said that he was "good to people."